RomanBogatikov/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: July 11, 2019

+**Today's Progress**: I tried to style a circle with styled-components for the second day in a row, but I just can't do it for some reason.

+**Thoughts:**
+It is frustrating that I got stuck on such a small issue.
+I will set CarReseller project aside for a while.

+**Link to work:**
+link stays the same as for Day 19 because I had no progress

 ### Day 19: July 10, 2019

 **Today's Progress**: Read "You Don't Know JavaScript", chapter on Generators.
 I spent time trying to style Loading Ring with Styled-Components in my CarReseller project, but I just couldn't do it, it works with regular CSS, but not with Styled-Components.